inf-eth/OpenCL/README.md

 # OpenCL Wrapper Templates for GPU Programming
 These are modified templates that use the original OpenCL-Wrapper as the base.
 Key changes are:
-- CMake support: Now you use cmake to build these templates.
+- CMake support: Now you can use cmake to build these templates.
 - Reverted to the original way of copying the kernels.cl to the executable folder.
 I felt that kernel.cpp file was very cumbersome to get around when using #defines.
 - Fixed an iterator going out of bound for debug configuration.
 - Added options to create 2D and 3D kernels.
 See main.cpp of OpenCLWrapper to see how this works.